The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Answer Generation and Fallback Strategy

-We use two strategies depending on the confidence of the search results.
+Two strategies are used depending on the confidence of search results.

 def query(question: str) -> str: